leonilorenzo/NBA-Complementarity/README.md

   - NBA STATsR.csv, dataset of players performances through the decade 2010-2020
   - PG.png, SG.png, SF.png, PF.png, C.png, supporting images for plots

-- In Images there are the png files for the README.md plots
+- In images there are the png files for the README.md plots

 - NBA Complementarity.ipynb, the main code